avaneev/prvhash/README.md

 to grant the software license to you.

-The project is 100% self-funded from legal software sales income, without any third-party or state affiliation nor sponsorship.
+The project is 100% self-funded from legal software sales income, without any third-party nor state affiliation nor sponsorship.